Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Test_Document.md

 As the code improvements are done, so will the test document also be updated.

+**NB** Also one should note that there is one checkstyle error caused by PerformanceTest -class.
+This is regarded to the AbstractionCoupling that shouldn't higher than 7.
+However because the PerformanceTest is unique in it's own style, I haven't fixed this problem.
+It doesn't affect the performance of the program or any other class.

 # Testing
 Test have been run 20 times.
 There is an initial run that is not counted to the , to "wake up" the Java compiler.